22.07.2023 – 26.07.2023 (FULL)

 8 + Guide

-We cross the Norwegian wilderness West to East, walking from cabin to cabin!
+We will cross the Norwegian wilderness West to East, walking from cabin to cabin!

 Day by day